-Science: Our students will begin studying air and weather in the fall of first grade.
-In this module, students turn their focus to the sky to make observations that will heighten their awareness, curiosity, and understanding of Earth’s dynamic atmosphere and the observable patterns of objects in the sky.
-Students explore the natural world by using simple instruments and calendars to observe and monitor change.
-Students build on the science concepts of weather and how the Sun warms Earth's surface, introduced in kindergarten.
-They use new tools and methods to enrich observations.
-Students find out about properties of air by exploring how objects interact with air.
-Students observe daily changes in air temperature and connect them to the daily movement of the Sun in the sky.
-They monitor changes in hours of daylight over the seasons and connect them to changing weather conditions.
-And they find the Moon in the day and night skies and monitor its movement over the month.
-Throughout the Air and Weather Module, students engage in science and engineering practices by collecting data and designing and using tools to answer questions.
-Students gain experiences that will contribute to the understanding of crosscutting concepts of patterns; cause and effect; scale, proportion, and quantity; systems and system models; structure and function; and stability and change.
+In the first trimester of first grade students will be studying Air and Weather in Science.
+Students will explore the natural world by using simple instruments and calendars to observe and monitor change.
+Students will build on the science concepts of weather and how the Sun warms the Earth's surface, introduced in kindergarten.
+They will use new tools and methods to make observations.
+Students find out about the properties of air by exploring how objects interact with air.
+Students will observe daily changes in air temperature and connect them to the daily movement of the Sun in the sky.
+They will monitor changes in hours of daylight over the seasons and connect them to changing weather conditions.

 Work with a set of objects to see how objects can be moved by and through air.

 Set up balloon rocket system to find out how far the air in the balloon will propel the system along a flight line.